 The Chinese Maritime Code governs commercial contracts (carriage of goods and passengers by sea, charter parties, towage), admiralty (collisions, salvage, general average, limitation of liability) and marine insurance.
-It adopts many provisions of international rules and conventions, including many of the elements of the Protocol to amend the International Convention for the Unification of Certain Rules of Law Relating to Bills of Lading 1968 (the Hague-Visby Rules), the Athens Convention on the Carriage of Passengers and their Luggage by Sea 1974 (the Athens Convention), the International Convention on Salvage 1989 (the 1989 Salvage Convention), the Convention on Limitation of Liability for Maritime Claims
+It adopts many provisions of international rules and conventions, including many of the elements of the Protocol to amend the International Convention for the Unification of Certain Rules of Law Relating to Bills of Lading 1968 (the Hague-Visby Rules), the Athens Convention on the Carriage of Passengers and their Luggage by Sea 1974 (the Athens Convention), the International Convention on Salvage 1989 (the 1989 Salvage Convention), the Convention on Limitation of Liability for Maritime Claims 1976 (the LLMC Convention 1976) and the York Antwerp Rules.
+In addition, China is party to a number of international shipping conventions on safety.
+Those international conventions will prevail if there is a conflict between them and Chinese laws.

-Nicholas Poynder is a partner and Jean Cao is an associate at HFW.
+1 Nicholas Poynder is a partner and Jean Cao is an associate at HFW.

-Review of Maritime Transportation 2019, at p.
-17: https://unctad.org/en/PublicationsLibrary/rmt2019\ en.pdf.
+2 UNCTAD, 'Review of Maritime Transport', 2020, at page 18, https://unctad.org/system/files/ official-document/rmt2020_en.pdf.